irinatu17/Art-of-Tea/README.md

 ## Information Architecture
 ### Database choice
 During the development phase I worked with **sqlite3** database which is installed with Django.
-For deployment, a **PostgreSQL** database is provided by Heroku as an add-on.
+For deployment(production), a **PostgreSQL** database is provided by Heroku as an add-on.
+- The **User model** used in this project is provided by Django as a part of defaults `django.contrib.auth.models`.
+More information about Django’s authentication system can be found [here](https://docs.djangoproject.com/en/3.0/ref/contrib/auth/).

 ### Data Modelling
-#### User
-The User model used in this project is provided by Django as a part of defaults "django.contrib.auth.models".
-More information about Django’s authentication system can be found [here](https://docs.djangoproject.com/en/3.0/ref/contrib/auth/).
 #### Profile App
 ##### Profile
 | **Name** | **Database Key** | **Field Type** | **Validation** |